antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 * Go back to the gene list result page of the previous Differential Expression between two groups analysis, the tab should still be open.
-* Generate a list of genes which are differentially expressed comparing normal and adenoma tissue within the KEGG WNT pathway by adjusting the settings if needed:
+* Generate a list of genes that are differentially expressed comparing normal and adenoma tissue within the KEGG WNT pathway by adjusting the settings if needed:
   - Use the False Discovery Rate for multiple testing correction,
-  - log 2 values
+  - log2 values
   - and P <0.01.
   - Click on the currently selected gene set, **Clear selection** with the red button and find the KEGG **Wnt** pathway geneset (hint: use keyword **Wnt**).